freeCodeCamp/freeCodeCamp/README.md

 You now have a choice - to include your JavaScript code in Jade templates or have all your client-side JavaScript in a separate file - in `main.js`.
 I will admit, when I first started out with Node.js and JavaScript in general, I placed all JavaScript code inside templates because I have access to template variables passed in from Express right then and there.
 It's the easiest thing you can do, but also the least efficient and harder to maintain.
+Since then I almost never include inline JavaScript inside templates anymore.

-But it's understandable if you take the easier road.
-Most of the time you don't care about performance during hackathons, you just want to [*"get shit done"*](http://www.startupvitamins.com/media/products/13/aaron_levie_poster_black.jpg) before the time runs out.
+But it's also understandable if you want take the easier road.
+Most of the time you don't even care about performance during hackathons, you just want to [*"get shit done"*](http://www.startupvitamins.com/media/products/13/aaron_levie_poster_black.jpg) before the time runs out.
+Well, either way, use whichever approach makes more sense to you.
+At the end of the day, it's **what** you build that matters, not **how** you build it.

 If you want to stick all your JavaScript inside templates, then in `layout.jade` - your main template file, add this to `head` block.